Mozu/PayWithAmazon/README.md

-# Mozu Pay By Amazon using Arc.js
+# Mozu Pay with Amazon Application using Arc.js
-### version 1.0.0
+### Version 1.0.0 - Hosted Workflow

-The [Amazon Payments](https://payments.amazon.com/home) integration uses the Arc.js framework to create custom actions to enable the use of the Pay with Amazon service on the Mozu platform.
-Follow the directions below to use the code in this repository to enable Amazon Payments on your Mozu site.
+The Pay with Amazon Application by Mozu uses the Arc.js framework to create custom actions that enable the use of the Amazon Payments service on the Mozu platform.
+This app uses the [Amazon Marketplace Web Service (MWS) API](https://developer.amazonservices.com/gp/mws/docs.html) to connect Mozu with Amazon.

-**Note:** The instructions in this readme only apply if you have Arc.js enabled and are integrating this application in-house.
-Contact your Mozu representative to enable Arc.js on your tenant.
-If you installed the Pay with Amazon Certified Code Action from Mozu, you do not need to build this app.
-You can go directly to the [theme widget](https://github.com/Mozu/PayWithAmazon-Theme) to merge Pay with Amazon with your Mozu theme.
+**Note:** The code in this repository is provided for reference purposes only.
+If you are a Mozu customer and want to enable Pay with Amazon functionality on your storefront, you can simply install the Pay with Amazon Application by Mozu from the [Mozu App Marketplace](https://www.mozu.com/marketplace/) and integrate the required [theme](https://github.com/Mozu/PayWithAmazon-Theme) changes.

+## Amazon Security Requirements
+This application is implemented using a hosted workflow that protects a merchant from having to share their AWS Secret Key.
+Amazon requires that merchants never share their Secret Key, and provides the MWS Authorization Token as an alternative method for third-party application developers to access a client’s MWS account.
+The merchant-flow branch of this repo shows an alternative implementation that in-house application developers can use.

-## Requirements
+## Requirements for Developing with Arc.js

 In order to work with Arc.js, you'll need to have:

  - A Developer Account at [mozu.com](http://mozu.com/login)
- - A Sandbox connected to that developer account, with code actions enabled
+ - Arc.js enabled on your Mozu tenant.
+(Contact your sales or professional services representative for more information.)
- - NodeJS v0.12
+ - NodeJS
  - The following global NPM packages installed
     - `yo`
     - `grunt-cli`
     - `generator-mozu-app`
-   Install all of these at once with the following command:
+ You can install all of the required NPM packages at once by running the following command in your Terminal (OS X) or Command Prompt (Windows):
    ```sh
    npm i -g yo grunt-cli generator-mozu-app
    ```

-## Setup
+## Clone and Upload the App

 1. First, clone this repository to a folder on your development machine:
    ```sh